 Emerging Manufacturer of 2015

-FATHOM was among the 18 pioneering companies honored at Seattle Business magazine's annual Washington Manufacturing Awards gala last night, April 29, at the Museum of Flight.
+Seattle Business magazine honored FATHOM, among 18 other pioneering companies at their annual Washington Manufacturing Awards gala last night, April 29, at the Museum of Flight.
 The event attracted 300 leaders from across the state.
 FATHOM went into the ceremony as a finalist for the Washington's Emerging Manufacturing Company of the Year and arose as the category's winner.
 “The FATHOM team in Seattle is honored—we really appreciate this award and the recognition,” stated Dylan Oliver, General Manager at FATHOM, in a press release.
 “Our team is focused on time compression by helping companies accelerate their product development process by blending leading edge technologies like additive manufacturing and 3D printing with legacy manufacturing methodologies.
 The equipment and services we provide help industry leading companies go from concept, to prototype, to manufacturing, in a way that wasn’t previously possible.”

 In 2014, FATHOM ranked for second year in a row on both the annual Inc. 500|5000 list of fastest growing private companies in the United States.
 The manufacturer also ranked NO. 2—leading as NO. 1 in the manufacturing industry category—on the list of ICIC’s 100 fastest-growing inner city companies in America.